 We seek to improve maternal care and delivery conditions for women giving birth in N’Djamena, Chad’s capital.
 For the past 5 years we have enabled single-use birthing kits to be provided to the two district maternity hospitals there, in a program run by the Birthing Kit Foundation, Australia.
 Overall we try to share British midwives’ expertise with Chadian midwives and trainers, an approach with the potential to affect long-term change.

 There are more ways than you think to support Safer Birth in Chad (SBIC), from fundraising to other kinds of donations — expertise in website work, translation, solar engineering and best maternity practices.
-We even have someone running to sponsor us in the 2014 London Marathon!
 Most of our activities have been funded by our supporters, and we try to make our use of that money and that help as transparent as possible.